SamR1/docker-fittrackee/README.md

 ```

 Notes:
-- **Important**: all uncommented variables present in .env must be initialized.
-Otherwise the application may not start.
+- **Important**: all uncommented variables present in .env should be initialized.
+Otherwise, the application may not start.
 - If you just want to evaluate **FitTrackee**, ready to use docker files are available in **FitTrackee** repository (see [Documentation](https://samr1.github.io/FitTrackee/installation.html#docker)).